Setting maps and summaries

 Baqa’a is the largest refugee camp in Jordan.
 It is about 20km north of Amman.
 According to the UN Relief and Works Agency (UNRWA), the Baqa’a camp was set up as an emergency location in 1968 for people leaving the West Bank and Gaza Strip during the time of the Arab-Israeli war.
 To read more about the camp visit the UNRWA here.

-Living in an urban refugee camps like Baqa’a, Palestinian and Syrian refugees face food challenges in this unstable region which is increasingly ravaged by climate change.
+Living in an urban refugee camp, Palestinian and Syrian refugees face food challenges in this unstable region which is increasingly ravaged by climate change.
 Residents of the camp are seeking to assert cultural identities by rebuilding fractured food cultures in exile under extreme water and land scarcities, including rising temperatures and shifting seasons.

-Imad is an agricultural engineer at the National Agricultural Research Center in Amman and also works with the UN Food and Agriculture Organization.
+Imad is an agricultural engineer at the National Agricultural Research Center in Amman.
 He has specific interests in environmentally and socially sustainable horticulture and water conservation and has extensive knowledge of traditional water and land stewardship practices.
-Imad lives in Amman with his wife, who is a teacher, and their son.
+As a fluent English speaker, Imad acts as translator for Aysheh and Fatima.

-Jakeline has participated in strategic alliances of communities and Wayuu organizations with the main objective of making visible the violation of the human rights of the Wayuu people in La Guajira.
+Jakeline has participated in strategic alliances of communities and Wayuu organizations with the main objective of making visible the situation of violation of the human rights of the Wayuu people in La Guajira.
 These violations are the result of internal armed conflict (paramilitarism, militarization of the territory, guerrillas), megaprojects in the territory, and forced displacement.
+Jakeline speaks both Wayuunaiki and Spanish.

 Fuerza de Mujeres